Ashwin-op/YT_Viewer/README.md

 # YT_Viewer
-A simple flask application for viewing youtube videos.
+A simple flask application for viewing youtube videos (Only for Windows as of now).
 Note: It's a WIP.

 # Instructions
 - Download the .exe from releases.